vitalik/django-ninja/docs/docs/guides/input/query-params.md

 - Automatic documentation

+!!!
+Note
-Note: if you do not annotate your arguments, they will be treated as `str` types:
+    if you do not annotate your arguments, they will be treated as `str` types

 ```Python hl_lines="2"
 @api.get("/weapons")